The-LainOS-Project/lainos-iso/README.md

 # lainos-iso
-Modified Archiso with Calamares installer for LainOS ISO build; uses linux kernel 6.6.1-zen1-1.
+Modified Archiso profile with Calamares installer for LainOS ISO build; uses linux kernel 6.6.2-zen1-1.

+This ISO build installs all of the packages found in the LainOS Arch script(https://codeberg.org/LainOS/LainOS-ricer-arch) using Calamares and leaves an installation with Hyprland and Openbox(Xfce is deleted during the installation).
+This ISO build precedes the final LainOS ISO build as the animated sddm theme, grub theme, and plymouth theme need to be included for completion.

-Prerequisites: Have the lainos_repo (https://github.com/The-LainOS-Project/lainos_repo) in a local repo and adjust /lainos-iso/pacman.conf accordingly to use this repo.
+Prerequisites: Have the LainOS repo (`git clone https://github.com/The-LainOS-Project/lainos_repo`) in a local repo and adjust `/airootfs/etc/pacman.conf` accordingly to use this repo.

 To build this ISO, clone this repository, cd into it, and execute the following command to create the ISO:

-`sudo mkarchiso -v -w /home/USER/work -o /home/lain/out /home/USER/lainos-iso/`
+`sudo mkarchiso -v -w /home/USER/work -o /home/USER/out /home/USER/lainos-iso/`

-The ISO will appear in `/home/out/` and the `/home/work/` folder can be deleted.
+The ISO will appear in `/home/USER/out/` and the `/home/USER/work/` folder can be deleted.

-Afer booting up the ISO, select xfce session, then enter no password at the login screen to enter the xfce live installation environment.
+After booting up the ISO, select Xfce session(Calamares only works in Xfce), then enter no password into the login prompt to enter the Xfce live installation environment.

-Small issue, need to add systemd-resolved service for DNS, but the iso boots, installs the system using Calamares along with hyprland and openbox, and removes XFCE when finished.
-Execute `systmctl start systemd-resolved` to add DNS resolution for the time being.
-Or fix it for me.